drewfitton/drewfitton/README.md

 ## Hi there 👋

 ### Introduction
 Hi, my name is Drew Fitton and I currently work in software integration while pursuing my master's degree in Computer Science at Georgia Tech!
-My studies are specializing in Human-Computer interaction.
-I'm highly interested in all things related to how humans and computers interact:
+My studies are specializing in Interactive Intelligence.
+I'm highly interested in all things related to AI and Software Development:
 - Interactive Intelligence
 - Full Stack Development
 - Implications of AI